Mengfanzhe0127/Mengfanzhe0127.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Fanzhe Meng（孟繁哲）"
-excerpt: "About me"
+excerpt: "Fanzhe Meng（孟繁哲）"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-## Fanzhe Meng（孟繁哲）
 A third year undergraduate student, UESTC

 I'm a third year undergraduate student from [School of Information and Software Engineering](https://sise.uestc.edu.cn/), [University of Electronic Science and Technology of China Chengdu](https://www.uestc.edu.cn/).
 Previously, I was grateful to be an intern in the [AI Box](http://aibox.ruc.edu.cn/index.htm) laboratory of [Renmin University of China](https://www.ruc.edu.cn/), where I've learned a wealth of knowledge related to LLM, NLP and recommendation systems.